-The Lake Worth Police department is pleased to present the following information to the Lake Worth City Council regarding our compliance with Texas Code of Criminal Procedure Article 2.132 on racial profiling.
-This report analyzes all motor vehicle stop data in 2022 to ensure that Lake Worth Police officers are policing in a constitutionally prescribed manner.
+The Lake Worth Police Department strictly prohibits racial profiling and requires that every person our members come in contact be treated in a fair, impartial, equitable and objective manner in accordance with law, and without consideration of their individual demographics.
+Accordingly, the department is pleased to present the following information to the Lake Worth City Council regarding our compliance with Texas Code of Criminal Procedure Article 2.132 on racial profiling.
+This report analyzes all motor vehicle stop data in 2023 to ensure that Lake Worth Police officers are policing in a constitutionally prescribed manner.

-During 2022, Lake Worth Police Officers made a total of 5,962 motor vehicle stops - a 16% decrease from 2021, but a 6% increase from 2020.
+During 2023, Lake Worth Police officers made a total of 4,594 motor vehicle stops - a 23% decrease from 2022 (Figure 1).
 Officers generally stop vehicles for an observed traffic violation and are unable to tell the race and ethnicity of the driver until they approach the vehicle.
-Data collected in 2022 indicates that only 3.87 percent of the time did officers know the race of the driver before they initiated a traffic stop.
+Data collected in 2023 indicates that only 2.76% of the time did officers know the race of the driver before they initiated a traffic stop (Figure 2).

-Occasionally, Officers ask drivers for permission to search their vehicle when they have suspicion of finding contraband or evidence of a crime.
+Occasionally, officers ask drivers for permission to search their vehicle when they have suspicion of finding contraband or evidence of a crime.
 Drivers are free to deny permission for these searches.
-A total of 96 discretionary searches were approved by drivers in 2022, which accounts for less than 2% of all traffic stops.
-In those cases where discretionary consent to search was given, illegal contraband was found approximately 63% of the time.
+A total of 63 discretionary searches were approved by drivers in 2023 and accounted for only 1.37% of all of department traffic stops.

-The department received zero citizen complaints regarding bias policing in 2022.
-This analysis provided by this report indicates that Lake Worth Police Officers are using traffic enforcement to reduce traffic crashes and interdict criminal activity in a manner consistent with non-bias policing practices.
-The department remains committed to 1) continuing our training and outreach activities, and 2) studying our policies and procedures to ensure we continue to practice to non-bias policing.
+The department received zero citizen complaints regarding biased policing in 2023.
+The analysis provided by this report indicates that Lake Worth Police Officers are using traffic enforcement to reduce traffic crashes and interdict criminal activity in a manner consistent with bias-free policing practices.
+The department remains committed to 1) continuing our training and outreach activities, and 2) studying our policies and procedures to ensure we continue to practice bias-free policing.

-From January to February 2023, an internal audit was conducted on the data used to produce this report.
+In January of 2023, an internal audit was conducted on the data used to produce this report.
 Because data is collected using multiple systems, it is important to audit the data to ensure accuracy in reporting.
 The internal audit concluded that the data presented herein was consistent across all data platforms (Enclosure 4).